 1) High fantasy.
 2) War games.
 3) Statistical modeling.
 4) Collaborative storytelling.
 5) ???
 6) D&D!
 A truly improbable confluence of subcultures ended up producing Dungeons & Dragons, and hence modern role-playing games.

-This episode of The Sometime Seminar discusses recent developments in online higher education and particularly the MOOC phenomenon/fad.
+This episode of The Sometime Seminar discusses Jon Peterson’s recent cultural history of wargaming and Dungeons & Dragons, Playing at the World.